 - Training & Reference: In a perfect world, every member of your team is adequately prepared for each campaign and comfortable in their role.
 In the real world, we use checklists, training materials, and background information as reference to help us complete our tasks.
 Compile that information and include it in your playbook.

 - Continuous Improvement: Sometimes things go sideways in the middle of a campaign and sometimes we have a great idea or inspiring thought as we’re working the plan.
 These challenges and bursts of creativity are opportunities to improve for the future.
 Give your team a way to track these moments and report them to the group, and then set the expectation that ideas will be discussed after each campaign.

 Your marketing playbook is a tool to help you build a sustainable, scalable sales system for your business – one that delivers results for you and your team.
 Of course, there’s a little more to it than a playbook.
-That’s why I created a new workshop to help you create your own Simple Sales System.
-Learn more here.
+That’s why there is the Indie Business Intensive my one-on-one coaching program for deep dives into your business.